Skip to main content

 When an issue is selected, the detail panel shows status, assignment, due date, labels, and discussion details.
 Issue labels used in project issues come from workspace-level label configuration under Settings -> Issue labels.

-Intelligence list
+Intelligence

-Open Intelligence in the project sidebar to review dashboards with content for the current project.
+Open Intelligence in the sidebar to review dashboards with content for the current project.
 The intelligence list supports:

 • A searchable dashboard list for this project.